 If you have a First Peoples - State Relations funded place in the course no fees are payable.
 You will be provided with no cost accommodation, meals and all learning materials.
 Your travel costs will be reimbursed each training week when you present receipts for fuel or public transport.
-Taxi and plane fares cannot be reimbursed without prior approval by the course senior educator or senior coordinator.
+Taxi and plane fares cannot be reimbursed without prior approval by the Senior Educator or Senior Coordinator.

-Who is eligible for First Peoples - State Relations funding?
+Who is eligible for First Peoples - State Relations funded places?

-In 2024, 14 positions will be funded by First Peoples - State Relations.
+In 2025, 14 positions will be funded by First Peoples - State Relations.
 You must meet both the First Peoples - State Relations criteria for funding eligibility and La Trobe University RTO entry requirements (see section 5).

-- You must be Victorian Aboriginal Traditional Owner or other Indigenous Australian resident and/or working in Victorian cultural heritage management. - You must have successfully completed the First Peoples State Relations three day Introductory to Aboriginal Cultural Heritage Management 'Past and Present' workshop.
+- You must be Victorian Aboriginal Traditional Owner or other Indigenous Australian resident working in Victorian cultural heritage management. - You must have successfully completed the First Peoples State Relations three day Introductory to Aboriginal Cultural Heritage Management 'Past and Present' workshop.
 These workshops are held twice a year.
 If you have not completed a workshop, please contact Christina Pavlides on (03) 8392 5383 or christina.pavlides@dpc.vic.gov.au to enrol.